 “Using a mural is a superb decorative way to customize a room.
 Having the ability to customize the mural enables you to have something that is completely unique and one-of-a-kind,” states Lorre Lei of Casart Coverings.
 “Of course, if you use something that’s also removable and reusable, there’s the added advantage that, should you proceed, you can take your mural with you personally and re-install on your new space.”

 Sroka Design, Inc..

 Murals are not just for the public rooms on the first floor.
-This bathroom’s focal wall is covered in a classic wallpaper that was created before the Civil War and the Civil Rights Movement.
+This Designer Bathroom Concepts Pittsburgh’s focal wall is covered in a classic wallpaper that was created before the Civil War and the Civil Rights Movement.
 “This is really French hand-blocked wallpaper which was taken down from a house in Baltimore.
 The back of the newspaper had to have some of the plaster scraped off,” explains designer Skip Sroka.
 “If you look carefully at the mural at the bathtub, you will observe that the Frenchman who did the spectacle hadn’t ever been to America” and shows people of all races healing each other as equals.

 “Murals provide a superb sense of depth to a space.
 Done right they include a magic and interest nothing else could do,” he states.
 This assertion is made very apparent in this room’s design.